markusressel/barcode-server/README.md

 # barcode-server [![Code Climate](https://codeclimate.com/github/markusressel/barcode-server.svg)](https://codeclimate.com/github/markusressel/barcode-server)

-A simple daemon to read barcodes from USB Barcode Scanners and expose them to other service using a websocket API.
+A simple daemon to read barcodes from USB Barcode Scanners and expose them to other service using HTTP calls, a websocket API or MQTT.

 [![asciicast](https://asciinema.org/a/366004.svg)](https://asciinema.org/a/366004)